 Measuring transboundary impacts

-A forthcoming working paper will deepen our measurement and analysis of transboundary aspects within the 2030 Agenda.
-This will enable a better understanding of how action on the SDGs will affect other countries, as well as shared global resources.
+This paper deepens our measurement and analysis of transboundary aspects within the 2030 Agenda, for a better understanding of how action on the SDGs will affect other countries, as well as shared global resources.

 Measure distance to SDG targets anywhere